Thomasbrockmansvives/cabinrobin/root/readme.md

    images shared by all pages and json and javascript shared by all pages.
    There is also a folder specific for each page.
 In that page, we hold: html, which is specific for each page, pagestyling css, page-specific images, the json for the content for the specific page and space-specific javascript.
+   The start of the application will be root/home/html/home.html.
+The hosting server will be configured to point the visitor to that page when going to cabinrobin.be

 3. Bootstrap